Surviving PA School

-Where I leaned most, however, were with several resources related to PANCE board review and USMLE Step 2 board review.
+Where I leaned most, however, were with several PANCE board review resources and USMLE Step 2 board review.

 I felt that this was extremely beneficial; it gave us “what we needed to know” for exams and for our once weekly clinic session.

-A big reason, why I believed this method to work well, was because the goal of any PA school is to turn out new clinicians to serve as healthcare providers.
+A big reason why I believed this method worked well was because the goal of any PA school is to turn out new clinicians to serve as healthcare providers.

 To do this, their students must pass the PANCE.
 I felt that if this is a PA school’s number one goal, then they will more than likely test on the things that are needed for the PANCE, and for your career, as a PA.

-So, by studying the material from PANCE review books, this allowed me to meet those goals.
+So, studying the material from PANCE review books allowed me to meet those goals.
 And in the long run, I was proverbially “killing two birds with one stone”, because studying for my exams was like studying for the PANCE as well.